isomerpages/nlb-biblioasia/_podcast/My Grandfather Was a Rōmusha.md

 Jimmy  0:10
 You're listening to BiblioAsia+, a podcast produced by the National Library of Singapore.
 At BiblioAsia, we tell stories about Singapore's past: some unfamiliar, others forgotten, all fascinating.

-When you hear this tune, what instantly springs to mind is David Leans' award-winning movie, The Bridge on the River Kwai.
+When you hear this tune, what instantly springs to mind is David Leans's award-winning movie, *The Bridge on the River Kwai*.
 That movie immortalises the story of the building of the Thai-Burma railway during the Second World War.
 If you've watched the movie, you might be forgiven for thinking that the only people who were involved in the building of this railway were POWs, who were the focus of the film.
 In reality, though, the vast majority of the workforce consisted of labourers from Japanese-occupied Malaya.

 My name is Jimmy Yap, and I'm the editor-in-chief of BiblioAsia.
 In this episode, we're going to talk about the hundreds of thousands of men from Malaya and Singapore who were lied to tricked, cajoled or coerced into getting involved in the building of what is now known as the Death Railway.
 Stretching over 415 km, the railway took 16 months to construct.
 With work starting in June 1942, an estimated 60,000 POWs and some 200,000 civilian labourers slaved under brutal conditions to build a railway.
 Those civilian labourers were known as rōmusha.
 The Death Railway got its name because of the thousands of workers who died during its construction.
 Those men worked with minimal equipment, only picks and shovels.
 Their living conditions were wretched, and their working conditions deadly.
 It is estimated that more than 90,000 rōmusha perished by the end of the war.
 There are few, if any, official records of the civilian labourers, though.
 What little we know about the rōmusha comes mainly from what is mentioned in accounts written by POWs.